The Ultimate Guide to Qualitative Research - Part 1: The Basics

 What is a good case study?

-Understanding the key elements of case study design is crucial for conducting rigorous and impactful case study research.
+The key elements of case study design determine the rigor and impact of case study research.
 A well-structured design guides the researcher through the process, ensuring that the study is methodologically sound and its findings are reliable and valid.
 The main elements of case study design include the research question, propositions, units of analysis, and the logic linking the data to the propositions.

 Research question